Timothy DeFoor: Auditor General

 DeFoor announced his intent to run in the 2020 Pennsylvania Auditor General election on December 19, 2019.
-DeFoor was endorsed by the Republican State Committee of Pennsylvania in January 2020, leading one of his Republican primary opponents, Dennis Stuckey, to withdraw from the race.
+DeFoor was endorsed by the Pennsylvania Republican Party in January 2020, leading one of his Republican primary opponents, Dennis Stuckey, to withdraw from the race.
 The other remaining Republican in the field, Cris Dush, later withdrew to seek a seat in the Pennsylvania State Senate, leaving DeFoor as the sole candidate in the Republican primary.
-In the general election, DeFoor was pitted against Dr. Nina Ahmad, a progressive activist and former deputy mayor of Philadelphia.
+In the general election, DeFoor was pitted against Nina Ahmad, a progressive activist and former deputy mayor of Philadelphia.
 On November 6, 2020, the Associated Press called the race for DeFoor.

-DeFoor took office as Auditor General on January 19, 2021, succeeding Democrat Eugene DePasquale.
+DeFoor took office as auditor general on January 19, 2021, succeeding Democrat Eugene DePasquale.
 In his inaugural address, DeFoor paid tribute to figures such as John Lewis, who he credited with paving the way for himself to enter politics, and pledged to "look at every issue through a non-partisan lens."
-He further pledged to maintain members of DePasquale's staff who he felt were capable, and stated that one of his first priorities as Auditor General would be to complete an audit of Governor Tom Wolf's COVID-19 business waiver program.
+He further pledged to maintain members of DePasquale's staff who he felt were capable.
+He stated that one of his priorities as auditor general would be to complete an audit of governor Tom Wolf's COVID-19 business waiver program.